jeanter/agentfix/README.md

 add dependent 3rd-party library path to MANIFEST.MF

 the api-client-1.1.2-SNAPSHOT.jar is my test jar
-the root.jar is springboot jar for test the floder like :
+the root.jar is a springboot jar for test the floder like :
 - folder
   - root.jar